How to Renew Your Wedding Vows

-A reaffirmation can take place literally anytime after the actual wedding -- the next day or 30 years later.
-But you don't want to renew too soon or too often, unless you've eloped and would like to make your vows public upon your return.
-Otherwise, be sure to reserve the occasion for milestone years (like 10 or 25).
+A reaffirmation can take place anytime after your actual wedding—from the next day to 30 years later.
+But you don't want to renew too soon or too often, unless you've eloped and want to make your vows public.
+Otherwise, you should reserve the occasion for milestone years, like 10 or 25.

 Many couples host their own renewals, and some have their children do the honors.
-Here's a trend we really like: The couple's closest friends, perhaps the original maid of honor and best man, host the event.
-And don't feel like you have to find a secular event hall or an outdoor space to hold the ceremony -- many traditional halls of worship make wonderful, meaningful venues.
+One trend we love is the couple's closest friends, perhaps the original maid of honor and best man, choosing to host the event.
+And don't feel like you have to find a secular event hall or an outdoor space to hold the ceremony—many traditional halls of worship make wonderful, meaningful venues.

 Where Should It Be?

-Because a vow renewal isn't a legally binding ceremony like a wedding is, virtually anyone you'd like can officiate the ceremony: a clergyperson, a judge, your children, a close relative or even close friends.
+Because a vow renewal isn't a legally binding ceremony like a wedding is, virtually anyone you'd like can officiate the ceremony: a clergyperson, a judge, your children, a relative or close friends.

 Who Should Be Invited?

 You might choose to have an intimate reaffirmation, inviting just close family and friends who've known you through the years.
-Or it can be a blowout party for your extended family and circle of friends.
+But you can definitely throw a large party for your extended family and a wider circle of friends.
 A word of advice: Unless you're opting for a big bash, limit your guest list.
 This isn't the time to entertain work acquaintances.

 What Should the Invitation Say?

 The invitation is similar to a wedding invite, except no hosts' names are at the top: